lokarjun/HW-4-AI/README.md

 ## ✅ **Contents**

-### 🔬 **Design Challenges**
+### 🔬 **Weekly Challenges**
-I completed **18 out of 24 challenges**, with some challenges merged into the comprehensive project to avoid redundancy.
+I completed **18 weekly challenges**, with some challenges merged into the comprehensive project to avoid redundancy.
 Each challenge folder contains code, results, and documentation:
 - **C1**: Beyond CMOS
 - **C2**: Intrinsic and designed computation
 - **C3**: Physical systems solving differential equations